Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/hcs-data.md

   - This script allows for bidirectional conversion when you have imaged in a zigzag pattern.

 !!! question "Different Imaging Patterns"
     When you have imaged in a different patterns, e.g. there is not an equal number of images per well reach out to the facility for help.
-There are ways to upload data via a script which can handle more complicated situations.
+There are ways to upload data via a (Python) script which can handle more complicated situations.
+Please reach out if you need help.